The easiest way to reduce stress

 - Parasympathetic nervous system

 The sympathetic nervous system orchestrates what is often referred to as the fight-or-flight response when you are under stress.
 It increases your heart rate and blood flow, quickens your breath, and dilates your pupils.
-Can you relate?

 The parasympathetic nervous system, on the other hand, is sometimes called the rest-and-digest system.
 After the activation of the fight-or-flight response, this system slows your heart rate and lowers your blood pressure to bring your body back to a relaxed state.